Anyline/mobile-ocr-documentation-anyline/source/includes/_modules.md

     }
 }
 ```
-If there is a problem starting the scanning process an error object will be set, so the error can be handled.
+If there is a problem while starting the scanning process, an error object will be set so the error can be handled.

 ###### 3. Implement the delegate method and receive results